Xiaomi 13, Xiaomi 13 Pro, Xiaomi 13 Lite Launched Ahead of MWC 2023: Details

 The smartphone, which did not launch in China along with the Xiaomi 13 series, is a rebadged version of the Xiaomi Civi 2.
 The smartphone runs Android 12 out-of-the-box with MIUI 13 skin.
 The smartphone is powered by a Snapdragon 7 Gen 1 SoC coupled with 8GB RAM.

 Xiaomi 13 Lite gets a 6.55-inch full-HD+ AMOLED panel with a 120Hz screen refresh rate.
 Similar to the other two Xiaomi 13 variants, this smartphone also gets a triple camera unit on the back.
 With a 50-megapixel primary camera, the other two sensors include an 8-megapixel and a 2-megapixel camera.
-However, the company is focusing on selfie pictures with this smartphone, which gets two selfie camera sensors in a pill-shaped notch, where both sensors are 32-megapixel cameras.
+The handset is equipped with a 32-megapixel selfie camera, according to the company.

 It will be backed by a 4,500mAh battery that gets Xiaomi's 67W TurboCharge technology.